 Discussion

-Macroenzymes are serum high molecular weight compounds formed by complexes of enzymes and their polymerisation products.
-The enzymes are usually linked to immunoglobulins (mainly Ig G and Ig M) or other plasma components, which make their clearance slower and more difficult via urine and, ultimately, lead to higher levels of their activity[3,5].
-Macro-AST is one type of macroenzyme, and it was first reported by Konttinen in 1978 in two healthy women[6].
+Macroenzymes are serum high molecular weight compounds formed by complexes of enzymes and their polymerization products.
+The enzymes are usually linked to immunoglobulins (mainly Ig G and Ig M) or other plasma components, which make their clearance slower and more difficult via urine, and ultimately lead to higher levels of their activity[3,5].
+Macro-AST is one type of macroenzyme, which was first reported by Konttinen in 1978 in two healthy women[6].
 This gradually led to the recognition that macro-AST may be one of the causes of elevated serum AST levels.

 Macro-AST is rare, and the exact prevalence rate in the general population is unknown.
 There have been reports that the prevalence rate of macro-AST was 0.014% in 7273 patients who visited one hospital, while the prevalence was 9.09% in patients with isolated increased AST activity without liver abnormalities[4].
-In addition, macro-AST seems to be more common in female patients < 60 years old[7,8], which is also a high-risk group for autoimmune diseases.
+In addition, macro-AST seems to be more common in female patients < 60-years-old[7,8], which is also a high-risk group for autoimmune diseases.
 As described in the previous literature, the mechanism of the immune complex formation may be due to autoimmunity.
 The immune reaction or the dysregulation of immune tolerance seems to be associated with immune complex formation[9].

 To the best of our knowledge, there are very few reports on macro-AST in China.
 Our patient is a female of child-bearing age who belongs to a high-risk group[8].
-The increased serum activities of AST usually result from liver, heart, skeletal muscle and erythrocyte injury.
-Our patient had no evidence of hepatic disease, skeletal muscle disorders, myocardial disease or hemolysis according to the evaluations with abdominal imaging studies and laboratory examinations.
+The increased serum activities of AST usually result from liver, heart, skeletal muscle, and erythrocyte injury.
+Our patient had no evidence of hepatic disease, skeletal muscle disorders, myocardial disease, or hemolysis according to the evaluations with abdominal imaging studies and laboratory examinations.
 Therefore, after a literature review, the presence of benign macroenzymes became suspected in the absence of organ-specific disease.
 Ultimately, we performed an experiment with PEG that clearly demonstrated the presence of macro-AST.
 Prior to being referred to our clinic, our patient underwent many repeated check-ups and was even advised to undergo a liver biopsy because elevated AST was observed.
 Moreover, she had been treated with various liver protective drugs that had no effect on her.
 She experienced significant psychological stress.

 To date, whether macro-AST is related to disease is unsure and has attracted much attention.
 Although it has been reported that macroenzymes have been associated with various conditions, such as rheumatoid arthritis or other autoimmune conditions, allergen injection immunotherapy, monoclonal gammopathy, and chronic hepatitis C or possibly resolved acute hepatitis C[10], the majority of reported cases are asymptomatic.
 There is a report that the AST activity of a young woman with macro-AST for 12 years fluctuated between 163 and 500 U/L but she still remained healthy[8].
 In addition, there have been 3 cases of macro-AST patients reported in China who remained healthy after 2-7 years of follow-up[11].
-Two studies in children with macro-AST showed that all children remained healthy during long-term follow-up[12], and these studies have shown that macro-AST is a benign condition that needs no further work up.
-In addition, a study showed that familial isolated elevated AST may be associated with a heterozygous mutation in GOT1[13].
+Two studies in children with macro-AST showed that all children remained healthy during long-term follow-up[12], and these studies have shown that macro-AST is a benign condition that needs no further work-up.
+In addition, a study showed that familial isolated elevated AST may be associated with a heterozygous mutation in glutamate oxaloacetate transaminase 1[13].